 Learn how to create, generate, edit, and delete stock certificates

-In this article users will learn where to certificates in Athennian, how to view and edit certificates, how to cancel and issue certificates, and how to generate certificates in Athennian.
+In this article users will learn where to generate certificates in Athennian, how to view and edit certificates, how to cancel and issue certificates, and how to generate certificates in Athennian.

 Certificates can be accessed in Athennian by following these steps: